MicrosoftDocs/powerbi-docs/powerbi-docs/supported-languages-countries-regions.md

 Langauge support in Power BI Desktop is limited to the languages displayed in the Application Language dropdown.

 ### Choose a language when you download Power BI Desktop
 If you use the .msi version of the Power BI Desktop installer the language is set at the time you download it.
-The [download Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=45331) page lets you choose the language.
+You choose the language on the [Download Power BI Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=45331) page.

 To change the language in Power BI Desktop when installed this way, go back to the download page and download it in a different language.